-The Board shall grant approval on the recommendation of a standing Committee with a proposed membership of: an ICANN Board member (possibly as Chair), a senior IANA Function Operator administrator or delegate, and Chairs or delegates of the SSAC, RSSAC, ASO and IETF, a representative of the GNSO RySG, a representative of the ccNSO and a representative of the Root Zone Maintainer.
-The standing Committee will select its chair.
+The Board shall grant approval on the recommendation of a standing committee with a proposed membership of: an ICANN Board member (possibly as Chair), a senior IANA Functions Operator administrator or delegate, and Chairs or delegates of the SSAC, RSSAC, ASO and IETF, a representative of the GNSO RySG, a representative of the ccNSO and a representative of the Root Zone Maintainer.
+The standing committee will select its chair.
 The RySG and ccNSO representatives will ensure appropriate communications with the CSC.

-The Standing Committee will not necessarily be the group that considers the details of the issue under consideration, but it will be responsible for ensuring that those involved in the decision include all relevant bodies and have access to necessary expertise.
+The standing committee will not necessarily be the group that considers the details of the issue under consideration, but it will be responsible for ensuring that those involved in the decision include all relevant bodies and have access to necessary expertise.

-Issues may be brought to the Standing Committee’s attention by any of its members, by PTI staff, or by the CSC.
+Issues may be brought to the standing committee’s attention by any of its members, by PTI staff, or by the CSC.

-For architectural changes that impose potential risk to the security, stability, or resiliency of the Root system (as identified by at least one Standing Committee member and agreed by a simple majority of members), there should be public consultation through the standard ICANN Public Comment process.
+For architectural changes that impose potential risk to the security, stability, or resiliency of the Root system (as identified by at least one standing committee member and agreed by a simple majority of members), there should be public consultation through the standard ICANN public comment process.

-To the extent allowed based on the need for security and contractually required confidentiality, the proceedings of the Standing Committee should be open and transparent.
+To the extent allowed based on the need for security and contractually required confidentiality, the proceedings of the standing committee should be open and transparent.

-Since it is not possible to formally define “significant”, all parties should err on the side of prudence and raise issues for the consideration of the Standing Committee when there is any question of it being required.
-The Standing Committee may decide that it does not need to consider the issue.
+Since it is not possible to formally define “significant”, all parties should err on the side of prudence and raise issues for the consideration of the standing committee when there is any question of it being required.
+The standing committee may decide that it does not need to consider the issue.

-The Standing Committee should coordinate with the NTIA at the time of transition to transfer relevant information about any ongoing major architectural and operational changes so that any such ongoing activities are not delayed or lost due to the transition.
+The standing committee should coordinate with the NTIA at the time of transition to transfer relevant information about any ongoing major architectural and operational changes so that any such ongoing activities are not delayed or lost due to the transition.